ABOUT THE PROJECT:

 Visual Merchandising Guidelines and How-Tos

-Product Data and Product Information
+Product Images/Croquis and Product Information

 Key Merchandising Elements and Product Presentation Standards